NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_91dk.md

         If you experience problems updating the modem firmware, click **Erase all** in the **DEVICE** section of the side panel and try updating again.

-=== "Updating the application firmware"
+=== "Updating the nRF9160 DK application firmware"

-    To update the application firmware using the Programmer app, complete the following steps.
+    To update the nRF9160 DK application firmware, complete the following steps:

-    !!! tip "Tip"

-        If you experience any problems during the process, press `Ctrl+R` (`command+R` on macOS) to restart the Programmer app and try again.

       1. Open the {{app_name}}.
       1. Make sure the **PROG/DEBUG SW10** switch (**SW5** on DK v0.9.0 and earlier) on the nRF9160 DK is set to **nRF91** or **nRF52** as appropriate for the application or sample you are programming.<br/>